 For starters, the campaign brought over 3.8 million unique viewers to the GE Instagram account.
 There were also over 200 000 engagements within a few days after the first tour.
 And to cap it all off, GE gained 3000 new Instagram followers.
 This was all accomplished with no paid media support.
 Crazy, isn't it?

-GE set out on a quest to bring more awareness and visibility to their brand and by all accounts, smashed through their expectations.
+GE set out on a quest to bring more awareness and visibility to its brand and, by all accounts, smashed through its expectations.
 They knew something needed to be done in order to garner interest from the younger generations, whether they become future employees or shareholders.
 What better way to build this awareness than with an innovative Instagram campaign?

-The key takeaway here is that no matter what you think the public perception of your brand is, there’s always something you can do about it.
-General Electric has proved that beyond a shadow of a doubt.
+The key takeaway here is that no matter what you think the public perception of your brand is, there's always something you can do about it.
+This content marketing plan example has proved that beyond a shadow of a doubt.
 The power of an effective social media strategy should never be underestimated.

-This is precisely the type of content marketing campaign that GoPro used on their meteoric rise to the top of the video camera world.
+This is precisely the type of content marketing campaign that GoPro used on its meteoric rise to the top of the video camera world.

 GoPro's content strategy is simple: Instead of crafting their own overproduced and artificial content using their cameras, they seek out real action-packed and impactful videos made by users of their cameras and share them with the world.
 Not only that, but GoPro also partners with popular athletes to boost their own brand awareness by tapping into those athletes' fanbases.
 This two-pronged approach to content curation has done gangbusters for the GoPro brand.

 A few different campaigns, like this GoPro Awards campaign, literally ask for content to be sent in for contests, offering rewards for the best videos.
-In the end, GoPro gets the content they need, and their audience has a compelling reason to send in the best videos they can get.
+In the end, GoPro gets the content they need, and its audience has a compelling reason to send in the best videos it can get.
 A true win-win situation for all parties involved.